 What is the Average Underwriting Process Timeline?

 The underwriting process timeline may vary according to the complexity of the loan.
 The process may range from a couple of days to a couple of weeks, depending on the underwriter’s decision.
 The underwriting decision may either be approved, approved with conditions, or denied.

 - If you receive approval from the underwriter, you are clear to close.
 This means you do not need to provide any other documentation and can proceed to schedule a closing date!

 - Approved with Conditions

-If your mortgage is denied, your loan originator will work with the underwriter to understand the reasoning behind the denial.
-Often, the debt-to-income ratio is too high, and the loan amount needs to be slightly adjusted.
-Other times, the credit score may be too low for the desired loan program.
+- If your mortgage is denied, your loan originator will work with the underwriter to understand the reasoning behind the denial.
+An underwriter may often deny a loan because the debt-to-income ratio is too high, or the credit score is too low.

 Once you and your loan originator become aware of the reasoning, you can work together to figure out the next steps to move forward with another loan program.

 GuardHill has a team of in-house underwriters, which allows for a faster and more seamless underwriting process.
 Additionally, we work with numerous investors and lenders, which allows our teams to match your financial profile with a loan program that best suits you.